 Okay.
-You’ve found the perfect photographer for your wedding.
-You love his work, he was charming and informative during your meeting and he has a ton of great reviews online.
-He’s perfect.
-Wouldn’t it be a bummer if after you put down your deposit, he’s not as responsive to your emails?
-Or if he arrives late for your engagement shoot and misses the sunset?
-Or if he doesn’t have a backup plan in case of rain on the day of your wedding?
-Online reviews can be very helpful, but the best way to get the straight scoop about how your photographer behaves on the job is to ask one (or five) of his previous clients.
+You’ve found the perfect photographers for your wedding.
+You love their work, they was charming and informative during your meeting and they has a ton of great reviews online.
+They’re perfect.
+Wouldn’t it be a bummer if after you put down your deposit, they’re not as responsive to your emails?
+Or if they arrive late for your engagement session and miss the sunset?
+Or if they don’t have a backup plan in case of rain on the day of your wedding?
+Online reviews can be very helpful, but the best way to get the straight scoop about how your photographers behave on the job is to ask one (or five) of their previous clients.

 There are a ton of other questions you should ask when searching for your wedding photographer, but these are among the most important and should send you well on your way to finding a photographer who is right for you.

 Feel free to contact us directly with any other questions you might have!

 Looking for unique and interesting wedding photography for your own wedding (or know someone who is)?